sschmid/Entitas/CONTRIBUTING.md

 $ git flow init -d
 ````

-Open `Entitas.sln` and run the Tests project to ensure everything works as expected.
-Alternatively run the test script
+Open `Entitas.sln` and run the Tests project as a console application to ensure everything works as expected.
+Alternatively run the tests script

 ```
-$ ./Scripts/test
+$ ./Scripts/bee tests
 ```

-Use the [policy.mdpolicy][policy] to make sure to conform to the given code style.

-If you plan to make changes to the Entitas.Unity project, run
+To manually tests your changes in a Unity project, run
 ```
+$ ./Scripts/bee build
-$ ./Scripts/update
+$ ./Scripts/bee sync
 ```

-This will copy all required Entitas source files to the Entitas.Unity project's `Library` folder.
-Entitas must be considered as a dependency.
-Any changes to Entitas source code within the `Library` folder in the Entitas.Unity project won't be committed and will be overwritten when running `update` again.
+This will build Entitas and copy all required assemblies to the Tests/Unity/VisualDebugging project's `Library` folder.
 Changes to Entitas must be done in the `Entitas.sln` project.

 [Create a new ticket][issues-new] to let people know what you're working on and to encourage a discussion.
 Follow the git-flow conventions and create a new feature branch starting with `#` and the issue number: